 Known as the “underwater garden of Eden”, those who get to explore the Northern Red Sea, Egypt have the privileges to enter into an underwater paradise of 1,000 varieties of fish, with more than 1,000 species of invertebrates and aound 400 types of coral!
 Help out at this eco friendly diving school in Nuweiba with beach clean ups, cooking and renovation– it comes with the perks of staying in one of the camp beach huts where you’ll be surrounded by turquoise water, spectacular coral reefs, mountains, canyons, and desert all at the same time.
 It’s scuba diving and ultimate underwater experience with a taste of Bedouin culture!
 Need we say more?

 Head further South for an adventure on the banks of Lake Malawi and help to develop an eco lodge in what is officially the poorest country in the world.
-The lodge is run by host Riki, a retired human rights lawyer, who is committed to protecting the natural environment as well as providing education and meals to young orphans.
+The lodge is run by host Riki, a retired human rights lawyer, who is committed to protecting the natural environment as well as providing education and meals to disadvantaged children.
 It has its own private beach which is located at the Eastern end of the Lake.
 The host is also involved in various projects and programmes such as environmental education and advocacy, litter control, reforestation, protection of fish breeding areas and the surrounding forest reserve.

 Lake Malawi offers the unique opportunity for divers to submerge into the crystal clear water and swim freely with 1,000 plus different species of brilliantly colourful tropical fish, especially the stunning cichlid fish.
 Many varieties have evolved within the safe confines of the lake and are unique to this eco-system.
 Not surprisingly, the area has also been declared as a UNESCO World Heritage site and occupies natural parkland and reserves, meaning that fishing is controlled and the water is protected from pollution.
 There are more than 10 main dive sites to explore.
 And for the more curious ones, night dives allow you to see the nocturnal fish of the lake, including a striking species known as dolphinfish (mani-mahi).